Arnell Ando’s 22 Major Arcana ‘Cliff Notes’

-Movies: Brazil, A Streetcar Named Desire, Mad Max, American Beauty, Requiem For a Dream, Beasts of the Southern Wild, '9' and Avatar.
+Movies: Brazil, A Streetcar Named Desire, Mad Max, Titanic, American Beauty, Requiem For a Dream, Beasts of the Southern Wild, Hurt Locker '9', Avatar, and US.

 Description: Ancient/Modern Examples: Tower of Babel, Leaning Tower of Pisa, the Hindu Goddess Kali, 9/11 towers, buildings, houses, furnaces, fire places.
 The Tower is about cleansing; tearing down rigid beliefs that no longer serve.
 Radical change and upheaval.
 Renewal through the act of destruction.
 This card doesn't stand for the realization but instead the cause.
 A traumatic escape from 'prison' and confining structure.
 This can signal tragedy if awareness is denied.
 If one is not psychologically or emotionally prepared for such an abrupt and often disruptive change, one may regress, becoming disoriented and confused, and it may seem difficult to recover from the fall.
 If, however one is aware of the need for such a change to occur or can regard fate objectively they will rise above circumstances and experience a deep awakening.